Skip to main content

 The NDRS has almost 400 staff working on disease registration, quality assurance data liaison, data loading, analysis, IT and development, engagement and business management.

 The below image summaries the key NDRS teams and responsibilities.
-Please refer to the supporting information section of this page for a full summary of the content of this image:
+Please refer to the text description below for a full summary of the content of this image:

 Screenshot of NDRS teams and functions